 Thus, a single marriage is indicated as the norm.
 Marriage to a widow (in the interest of caring for orphans) is the exception this verse is making.

 This is an understanding lacking wisdom and knowledge.
-Because to be ‘just’ and ‘equitable’ is not only about providing material provision, it is also about being just to someone emotionally.
-If we take two people and emotionally torture one, then that is unjust – to consider simply providing material provision to equal level to be part of equality is pure ignorance – it is also about what you are doing to someone on the inside.
+Because to be ‘fair’ is not only about providing material provision, it is also about being fair to someone emotionally.
+If we take two people and emotionally torture one, then that is unfair – to consider simply providing material provision to equal level to be part of equality is pure ignorance – it is also about what you are doing to someone on the inside.

-Thus, if the first wife is against the idea of her husband marrying a second time (even to take care of orphaned children, to a widow), then her wish must be respected to comply with the verse (the part “if you fear you will not be equitable/just, then one”).
-If the husband marries against her wishes, then he is emotionally harming her (and is being ‘unjust’), thus violating the verse.
-Supposing the second wife-to-be is happy with the man’s second marriage while his existing wife is angry and upset, then this is not being ‘just’ or ‘equitable’ between the two since one will be made happy and the other angry and upset.
+Thus, if the first wife is against the idea of her husband marrying a second time (even to take care of orphaned children, to a widow), then her wish must be respected to comply with the verse (the part “if you fear you will not be fair, then one”).
+If the husband marries against her wishes, then he is emotionally harming her (and is being ‘unfair’), thus violating the verse.
+Supposing the second wife-to-be is happy with the man’s second marriage while his existing wife is angry and upset, then this is not being ‘fair’ between the two since one will be made happy and the other angry and upset.

 Such shallow and thoughtless derivation of Quranic verses by these traditionalists portray a worrying element in their own marital relationships – since we see that in their interpretations, consideration of human beings’ emotions, the wife’s feelings or thoughts are completely overlooked and neglected, and an emotionless interpretation is spread that benefits only themselves.
 The reasoning for this is as stated, their preconceived motive of justifying marrying more women for personal or sexual gratification.
 Ideas of women’s role as an obedient sexual tool for ‘hyper-sexual’ men is spread widely through extra-Quranic sources in the name of true religion, and is not based on the Quranic religion.
 In the Qur’an, the relationship between husband and wife is stated in following terms: